-Current Academic Credit Record - The same minimum standard, passing 66% of full credit load potential for a full time student must be checked periodically by the school before the end of the semester or trimester.

-Transfer Regulation - A student already enrolled in grades 9-12 who changes schools (transfers) is not immediately eligible in the new school UNLESS that student meets one of the 15 stated exceptions.
-Please contact the Athletic Director for determination.

-Athletic Related Transfers - A student enrolled in grades 9-12, who changes schools, is not immediately eligible in the new school in a sport played last year, UNLESS the student meets one of the 15 Exceptions and falls within one or more of 40 Interpretations.
+- 1. Enrollment A student may only play for the school they are enrolled in.
+To be eligible for interscholastic athletics, a student must: - a.
+For the first semester of the school year, be enrolled at Kalkaska High School no later than the fourth Friday after Labor Day. - b.
+For the second semester of the school year, be enrolled at Kalkaska High School no later than the fourth Friday of February. - c.
+Unless a specific exemption is determined, a student must be enrolled in and receiving active credit (courses awaiting grades for credit) toward a diploma or certificate of completion in at least 66 percent of full credit load potential for a full-time student in the school for which he or she participates. - Transfer Students- A student already enrolled in grades 9-12 who changes schools (transfers) is not immediately eligible in the new school UNLESS that student meets one of the 15 stated exceptions.
+Please contact the Athletic Director immediately to determine eligibility status for Kalkaska High School sports. - 3.
+Athletic Related Transfers A student enrolled in grades 9-12, who changes schools, is not immediately eligible in the new school in a sport played last year, UNLESS the student meets one of the 15 Exceptions and falls within one or more of 40 Interpretations.
 A student who enters a game, meet or scrimmage against another school is considered to have played that sport and if the student transfers, he or she is not eligible in that sport the next school year.
 Just practicing is not considered participation under this rule.
 The MHSAA New Student Form must be completed and sent to the former schools AD to verify past sport participation.
 The student can play other sports not played in the previous school year.
 If the student changes schools mid-season he or she is not eligible for the remainder of that season and all of the next season in that sport.
 If a student enrolls later in the season and is otherwise eligible because they have met an exception or want to play a sport not played in the previous school year, that student is NOT eligible for MHSAA tournaments unless they are enrolled by Oct.
 1 for Fall Sports, Feb.
 1 for Winter Sports, or May 1 for Spring Sports.